I collaborated with a couple of other bloggers to put together the ultimate list of best things to do in Bangkok + Where to stay in Bangkok.

-For many visiting Thailand, Bangkok, the country’s capital, is just a stopping-over point.
+For many visiting Thailand, Bangkok is just a stopping-over point.

-Many international travellers land in the city, spend a day or two getting organized, and then set out to see the other destinations Thailand is famous for: the Phi Phi Islands, Chiang Mai (a city quickly becoming the digital nomad capital of the world), or the ancient jungle capital of Autthaya.
+Many international travelers land in the city, spend a day or two getting organized, and then set out to see the other destinations Thailand is famous for: the Phi Phi Islands, Phuket, Chiang Mai (a city quickly becoming the digital nomad capital of the world), or the ancient jungle capital of Ayutthaya.

-Built along the Chao Phraya River and near the Gulf of Thailand, this one-of-a-kind, colorful, organic tapestry of a city has so much to offer.
+Built along the Chao Phraya River and near the Gulf of Thailand, this city’s one-of-a-kind, colorful, organic tapestry has so much to offer.

-There are so many places to visit in Bangkok, in fact, that it can be difficult to decide what to do on your own.
+There are so many places to visit in Bangkok that it can be difficult to decide what to do on your own.